 - Allow students to record lectures.
 This gives students the ability to review material and take notes that are more complete.

 Universal Design does not only benefit students with disabilities.
 All students benefit from a clear, coherent teaching style.
 International students and students who are predominately verbal or predominately visual learners will especially benefit.

 Students with disabilities are not looking for preferential treatment — just courtesy and a basic understanding of their needs.
 Nevertheless, it is important to be informed of a few ways you as a teacher can make the learning process easier for them.
 In fact, under the Americans with Disabilities Act, it is your legal responsibility to do so.
 Any requests for special accommodations should be initiated by the student.
 It is not your responsibility to anticipate every accommodation issue that might come up and have a solution for it.

 Be aware of the students in your class who have a disability.
 By being aware of who they are, and the nature of their disability, you are better able to teach them and provide for any special needs.
 This might include seating a student with a hearing disability on the front row to allow them to hear all that is said.

 Encourage students to tell you if they have a disability.
 A good way to do this is to include a statement such as the following in the syllabus:

 If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and the Disability Services office (x4478) as soon as possible.

 Be willing to provide alternate testing methods.
 This might entail extended time on tests, a quiet non-distracting place to take tests, or oral exams.
 Some students may require the testing materials to be given in an alternate media type.
-For example, a blind mathematics student might require a copy of the test written in Nemeth Braille.
+For example, a blind mathematics student might require a copy of the test written in Nemeth Braille or a test read out loud to them.
 In this area, Disability Services can help.
 It is important to remember that students with disabilities should be, and expect to be held to the same high standards as their peers.